bethsherm/alexa-cookbook/labs/HelloWorld/README.md

     alexa.execute();
 };
 ```

-Add permissions for your Lambda function to access DynamoDB:
+Add permissions for your Lambda function to access DynamoDB

 1. From within AWS Console, click on IAM, then Roles, then ```lambda_basic_execution```:
 1. Click "Attach Policy" and select a DynamoDB policy such as **AmazonDynamoDBFullAccess**